OutSystems/docs-product/src/migration-to-odc/plan/plan-map-apps.md

 <div class="info" markdown="1">

-For all ODC Asset Types, currently, **Extensions** and **Forge** components can't be mapped.
+For all ODC Asset Types, currently, **Extensions** can't be mapped.
 For **ODC Libraries**, you can only map O11 Apps that only contain O11 Library Modules.
 Make sure you convert all O11 Modules of O11 Apps you want to map to and ODC Library to O11 Library Modules.

 </div>

 Do the following:

 1. In the Assessment Tool, create each of the future ODC Apps and Libraries, and map them to your O11 apps.
-For now you aren't able to map except for Extensions and Forge components.
+For now you aren't able to map Extensions.
 Do the following:

     1. Access the Assessment Tool.